joelhawksley/identity/_projects/timeframe.md

 position: 2
 ---

-Wanting to minimize my use of my phone around the house, I built Timeframe, an e-paper calendar and weather display.
+Wanting to minimize use of my phone around the house, I built Timeframe, an e-paper calendar and weather display.